-It could be worth explaining the situation to both the insurer the finance company to see if you can use the settlement money to buy back the vehicle and cover the repair bill yourself - this means you'll still have use of the car and can continue to make your finance repayments.
+It could be worth explaining the situation to your insurer and finance company to see if you can use the settlement money to buy back the car and cover the repair bill yourself.
+This means you'll still have use of the car and can continue to make your finance repayments.
+That’s unlikely, though.

 Alternatively, if the finance company is happy for you to use the insurance money to buy a replacement car and keep up the usual finance repayments, that could be another option.

-If you do get a new car, it's worth taking out gap insurance to cover any shortfall between the price you paid for the car and its current market value.
+If you do get a new car, it's worth taking out gap insurance to cover any shortfall between the price you paid for the car, including finance, and its current market value.

 If the insurer won’t budge on the size of the value it will pay, you can take your case to the Financial Ombudsman Service (FOS), which is free and independent.

-The FOS upholds about 50% of consumer complaints, so it’s often worth a try if you think you’ve got a valid case.
+The FOS upholds about half of consumer complaints, so it’s often worth a try if you think you’ve got a valid case.